back-jond1992/Coding-basics./applied-visual-design.md

 -'opacity' property is used to adjust opacity.

+-A pseudo class is a keyword that can be added to selectors to select a specific state of the element.

+-':hover' pseudo-class selector can change the hover state of a tag.

 -'text-transform' property is used to change appearance of text.
 Easy way to make text appearance consistently without having to change HTML.S

 -'font-weight' adjusts thickness of text.

 -'line-height' adjusts amount of space between lines in an element.

+-'position' css property specifies the type of positioning method used for an element.